reece-b4/pets-and-owners-old/README.md

 # Pets and Owners

 [Express.js](http://expressjs.com/) is a web application framework for Node.js.
 It is designed for building web applications and APIs.
+[nodemon](https://www.npmjs.com/package/nodemon) is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 ### Tools